andreivisan/andreivisan.github.io/_posts/2015-02-17-merge-sort-in-java.md

 ---
+layout: post
+title: MERGE SORT IN JAVA
 published: true
 ---

-## MERGE SORT IN JAVA

 ### Merge sort definition
 Merge sort is a comparison based sorting algorithm.
 Merge sort is also considered a Divide and Conquer algorithm.

 ### Divide and Conquer definition
 Divide and Conquer is an algorithm paradigm based on multi branched recursion.
 The algorithm works by recursively breaking down a problem into two or more sub-problems of the same type, until these become simple enough to be solved directly.
 The solutions to the sub-problems are then combined to give a solution to the original problem.